 A single-family house stands on its own and may give you the most freedom as a homeowner.
 It typically offers more living space and a larger lot size than other housing options.
 You are free to renovate your home, as long as you adhere to local bylaws and apply for the necessary permits but, you’re also on the hook for any repairs or maintenance costs as well as heating and water bills.
 Because you’re also purchasing the land the house is on, it tends to be the most expensive type of home to purchase.

 Purchasing a condo gives you ownership of your individual unit, but you’ll share the upkeep costs of any common areas with the other residents in the condo building.
+This is the biggest difference between a condo and townhouse.
 Your monthly condo fees will be used to keep the parking areas, elevators, carpets, front entrances, and any recreation areas in good condition.
 These fees are in addition to your mortgage payments.
 Depending on your condo agreement, your condo fees may also cover some of your monthly bills, such as water or natural gas.
 You’ll be responsible for paying the bills the condo fees don’t cover.

 In addition to choosing your balance of freedom and responsibility, your options can be branched out further:

 If you want to make your dream home a reality, this is the best option.
 You get to choose the layout, the colours, the flooring and more.
 Additionally, you shouldn’t be blindsided by any unnoticeable issues such as fire or flood damage.
 Unsurprisingly, building a home from scratch may be one of the more expensive options, but you’re paying for what you want instead of things you don’t.

 Buying a Quick Possession or Spec Home (Newly Constructed Home)